 Derived from the PLF1A, Lycoming's YF102-LD-100 engine for the Northrop A-9 close combat aircraft performed very well during aircraft testing, although the Fairchild A-10 was selected in the fly-off competition.
 Lycoming later redirected efforts toward the commercial market with the ALF502D version of the YF102, which was successfully applied to the Canadair Challenger CL600 executive jet and British Aerospace BAe 146 commercial jetliner.

-This PLF1A-2 was one of two prototype development engines and was never flown.
+This PLF1A-2 was one of two prototype development engines, but never flew.

 Gift of Textron Lycoming.